-Recently certified as an End-of-Life and Home Funeral-Care Guide (Beyond Hospice, 2012), I support families before, during, and after the death of a loved one, in both expected and traumatic circumstances.
 In our death-denying culture, we are not used to seeing, let alone “touching” death.
-It is inspiring to witness families who courageously choose to sit with, hold, cry over, and care for the body of a loved one who has died.
-This presence with a loved one after death, though initially daunting for some, is often surprisingly “doable” and ends up coming naturally.
+Many of the families Rochelle supports in her work as a crisis-care RN have just experienced the sudden death of a loved one in the emergency room.
+Even in these traumatic situations, families courageously choose to hold, sit with, cry over, and care for the body of a loved one who has died.
+This presence after death, though initially daunting for some, is often surprisingly “doable” and ends up coming naturally.
 After the fact, families will describe these moments or days of after-death care as an invaluable final expression of love, imperative in their process of saying good-bye.

-I consider it a great privilege to support individuals facing the reality of death, and their families in saying good-bye, in whatever ways they find most meaningful.
-My professional practice is characterized by openness, respect, compassion, and strength.
-It is my belief that, where profound realities such as death are concerned, there is no one “right way” to do or be.
-At a personal level, I try to cultivate a spirit of generosity and gratitude, which I hope suffuses all I do.
+Rochelle considers it a great privilege to support individuals facing the reality of death, and their family and friends in saying good-bye, in whatever ways they find most meaningful.
+Her professional practice is characterized by openness, respect, compassion, and strength.
+She believes that where profound realities such as death are concerned, there is no one “right way” to do or be.

 Currently collaborating on a number of death midwifery-related projects, Rochelle is helping to establish a national Canadian Community for Death Midwifery, has co-founded the One Washcloth initiative, and serves on the Education Committee of the National Home Funeral Alliance.
 Her local efforts include leading deathcare workshops for healthcare, religious, and community groups, and exploring a conservation burial partnership in Hamilton, Ontario.
 Rochelle was born in Indiana, grew up in Chicago, and now lives in downtown Hamilton with her partner Ron and three children.